mdn/content/files/en-us/web/css/align-items/index.md

     - The property doesn't apply to block-level boxes, and to table cells.

 - `flex-start`
-  - : Only used in flex layout.
-Aligns the flex items to be flush with the edge of the alignment container corresponding to the flex container's main-start or cross-start side, as appropriate.
+  - : Used in flex layout only, aligns the flex items flush against the flex container's main-start or cross-start side.
 - `flex-end`
-  - : Only used in flex layout.
-Aligns the flex items to be flush with the edge of the alignment container corresponding to the flex container's main-end or cross-end side, as appropriate.
+  - : Used in flex layout only, aligns the flex items flush against the flex container's main-end or cross-end side.
 - `center`
   - : The flex items' margin boxes are centered within the line on the cross-axis.
 If the cross-size of an item is larger than the flex container, it will overflow equally in both directions.
 - `start`